unscrum/jaymvc/README.md

     jay.alert('title','message');

 ## Putting it all together
 Take a look at the sample MVC site that includes some plugins written on the jayMVC framework.
 The site will allow you to add, edit and delete ToDo items.
-It also illustrates the Bootstrap 4 Typeahead and Bootsrap 4 DateTime Picker.
+It also illustrates the Bootstrap 4 Typeahead and Bootstrap 4 DateTime Picker.